milk3e/Media-Grabber-Extension/README.md

 This extension is used for viewing all cached images on a webpage, downloading them individually or downloading them in bulk, and allowing bulk download to differentiate them by their folder path.

+*This extension is planned to support video and other media types as well, however is not implemented yet.
+Currently only supports images.*

 **This extension has only been tested on Firefox (and Firefox forks), but *should* work on Google Chrome/Chromium.**

 **How To Install (Firefox / Firefox Forks)**